How to Visit Grand Teton National Park and Jackson Hole in One Day (Itinerary)

 - Cascade Canyon:

-- Hiking enthusiasts will delight in the rugged beauty of Cascade Canyon, accessible via a boat shuttle across Jenny Lake or by hiking from the Jenny Lake Trailhead. you will pull into the same parking lot as Jenny Lake
+- Hiking enthusiasts will love Cascade Canyon, accessible via a boat shuttle across Jenny Lake or by hiking from the Jenny Lake Trailhead.
+You will pull into the same parking lot as Jenny Lake

-- Traverse through pine forests, past cascading waterfalls, and beneath towering cliffs as you make your way deeper into the canyon, with opportunities for wildlife sightings along the way.
+- Hike through pine forests, past cascading waterfalls, and beneath towering cliffs as you make your way deeper into the canyon, with opportunities for wildlife sightings along the way.

 - Phelps Lake Hike: